HwWobbe/TW5.github.io/README.md

 Resolved:

-* I still had trouble finding the file that was uploaded.
-This now appears to be evident.
+* I still had trouble finding the file that was uploaded (and then deleted, after becomming evident).